 We believe that appropriate attire is important in developing worthwhile attitudes about the importance of school.
 Teachers and all other personnel should exemplify and reinforce acceptable student dress and help students develop an understanding of appropriate appearance in the school setting.
-Students will wear clothing and carry possessions (backpack, etc.) that are appropriate for the school atmosphere.
-Students may carry stringpacks that are smaller in size which are clear or mesh.
+Students will wear clothing and carry possessions that are appropriate for the school atmosphere.
+Students may carry string packs that are smaller in size which are clear or mesh.
 Small purses/handbags may also be carried for personal items only.
 Final consideration will be left with the building principal.

 Students are expected to be clean and neat in personal appearance and clothing when they come to school.
 Students are to wear shoes and shirts at all times while on school property (except in the pool or locker room).
-Hats/headwear are to be removed by 7:40 a.m., during the regular school day and at any school sponsored functions (unless approved by the building principal or AP/AD).
-There are no hats allowed in the science classrooms/labs at any time due to safety precautions with lab equipment.
+Hats are generally allowed for students, no hoods.
+However, there may be no hats allowed in specific classroom or labs such as the science classrooms due to safety precautions with lab equipment.
 No wearing of sunglasses in the building except for a medical purpose or as approved by the principal.

-Extremely brief and revealing garments such as, but not limited to, short shorts (not fingertip length), tube tops and shirts that reveal one's midriff, similar cut-off shirts, halter tops and plunging necklines (front and back) are not allowed.
-Students are not allowed to wear an outfit or item that is a distraction to the educational process, at the discretion of school staff.
-The Principal will make the final determination, if necessary.
-If skirts/short are very short, student must have leggings or spandex shorts (that are not see though) underneath their clothing.
+Extremely brief and revealing garments such as, but not limited to, short shorts (not fingertip length), tube/tank tops and shirts that reveal one's midriff, similar cut-off shirts, halter tops and plunging necklines (front and back) are not allowed.
+The Principal and/or AP will make the final determination, if necessary.
+If skirts/shorts are very short, students must have leggings or spandex shorts (that are not see through) underneath their clothing.
 Undergarments must be completely covered with outer clothing at all times.
-Students may not wear clothing that could be used inappropriately, or with pictures, words, diagrams, etc., that depicts, promote, suggest, and illustrate the following:
+Students may not wear clothing that could be used inappropriately, or with pictures, words, diagrams, etc., that depicts, promote, suggest, and illustrate the following, but may not be limited to:

-illegal or violent activity; sexual innuendoes; profanities; drugs, alcohol or tobacco; ethnic, racial or religious prejudices; gender prejudice; situations adverse to the school atmosphere
+illegal or violent activity; sexual innuendos; profanities; drugs, alcohol or tobacco; ethnic, racial or religious prejudices; gender prejudice; situations adverse to the school atmosphere